uit-no/hpc-doc/help/contact.rst

 Contact
 =======

-If you need help, please file a support request via support-stallo@metacenter.no, and our local team of experts will try to assist you as soon as possible.
+If you need help, please file a support request via support@metacenter.no, and our local team of experts will try to assist you as soon as possible.
+Please state in the email that the request is about Stallo.

 .. image:: rtfm.png